Bizum + MONEI

 Image source: Fintech Magazine

 For a long time, consumers have tolerated the lack of technology found at traditional banks.
-But with fintech on the rise, banks are struggling to keep up and offer customers the innovation they crave.
+But as fintech rises, banks are struggling to keep up and deliver the innovation customers crave.
 The question is, will it be fintech vs traditional banks?
 Or can they join forces to build the financial services that modern consumers are looking for?

-Fintech is an important source of potential growth for the overall economy, according to McKinsey.
+Still, fintech is an important source of potential growth for the overall economy, according to McKinsey.
 Across Europe, fintech companies have created roughly 134,000 jobs.
 European fintechs have significantly scaled up their hiring at a time when traditional banks in Europe have been reducing their workforces.
-According to Statista, the digital payments market is expected to amount to 601.30m users by 2027.
+According to Statista, the digital payments market is expected to reach 3.81 billion users by 2030.

 The data shows that fintech is a booming industry that combines financial services and technology to help people and businesses manage payments and financing.
 But will it last?

-In this article, we’ll take a closer look at what fintech is, the differences between fintech and traditional banks, and the growth potential of financial technology.
+In this article, you’ll learn what fintech is, the differences between fintech and traditional banks, and the growth potential of financial technology.

 Table of contents